Learn how tax-loss harvesting can boost your after-tax returns by offsetting gains and optimizing your investment strategy year-round.

 Estate Planning Integration

 Tax-loss harvesting isn't just for short-term benefits—it can play a role in long-term wealth management too.
 By strategically managing assets, it supports estate planning goals.
 Heirs can benefit from a stepped-up cost basis at inheritance, an important aspect of transferring wealth efficiently.
-In fact, over 90% of filers reported no net capital gains in 2020.
+For charitable contributions, consider donating long-term appreciated securities instead of harvesting losses in that position.

 Conclusion